 Narrator: The last number in our Fantasia program is a combination of two pieces of music so utterly different in construction and mood that they set each other off perfectly.
 The first is 'A Night On Bald Mountain' by one of Russia's greatest composers, Modest Mussorgsky.
 The second is Franz Schubert's world-famous "Ave Maria".
 Musically and dramatically, we have here a picture of the struggle between the profane and the sacred.
 "Bald Mountain" according to tradition, is the gathering place of Satan and his followers.
 Here, on Walpurgnisnacht, which is the equivalent of our own Halloween, the creatures of evil gather to worship their master.
 Under his spell, they dance furiously until the coming of dawn and the sounds of church bells send the infernal army slinking back into their abodes of darkness.
 And then we hear the "Ave Maria", with its message of the triumph of hope and life over the powers of despair and death.

-Narrator: [introducing the soundtrack] Now we're going to introduce somebody who's very important to Fantasia.
+Narrator: [introducing the soundtrack] Before we get into the second half of the program, I'd like to introduce somebody to you.
+Somebody who's very important to Fantasia.
 He's very shy and very retiring.
 I just happened to run across him one day at the Disney Studios.
 But when I did, I realized that here was not only an indispensable member of the organization, but a screen personality.
 And so I'm very happy to have this opportunity to introduce to you the soundtrack.

 Mickey Mouse: [Pulling on Stokowski's coat] Mr. Stokowski!
 Mr. Stokowski!

 [Mickey whistles to get Stokowski's attention]

 Mickey Mouse: My congratulations, sir!

 Leopold Stokowski: [shaking hands with Mickey] Congratulations to you, Mickey!